nasirmondol/product-analysis-assignment9/README.md

 Open live link with (https://dapper-cat-27edab.netlify.app/) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may not see any lint errors in the console.

 ### `npm test`